 Table of contents

 Why We Love This Recipe For Maple Greek Yogurt Fruit Dip

 Earlier this week when I was brainstorming new ideas for summer recipes, I couldn’t get this easy Maple Greek Yogurt Dip out of my mind.
 I kept thinking about shooting it with fresh seasonal strawberries, with loads of backlighting and maybe even doing a tiny video to show you how head smackingly easy it is.
 Like so easy

 a caveman could do it.
 Nay!
 So easy a slightly dim mosquito could do it.

 So lucky for both of us, I kept obsessing until I made all that happen.
 It took me all of five minutes.
 And here you have it.
 Just three simple ingredients: fat-free plain Greek yogurt, dark pure maple syrup and a touch of almond extract and you have the perfect creamy and sweet dip for all your favorite summer fruits and berries.
-Check it: